monicaklopp/monicaklopp.github.io/_posts/2020-11-13-Pt-Whitney-Tank-Build-1.md

 This would allow for:

 1. a target flow rate of 4 LPH per silo or 140 LPH (2.3 LPM) for all the silos in a tank.
 This is <200 max.
-2. silos sit in a waterbath that slows their temperature loss.
+2. silos sit in a waterbath that slow their temperature loss.